 A legislative reform proposal to replace the Income Tax Act, 1961 is the Direct Tax Code (DTC).
 The main aim of the DTC is to ensure that the tax system is simplified by reducing deductions and exemptions.
-The DTC will come into effect in 2025.
+The DTC is proposed to come into effect once enacted by Parliament.

 The Direct Tax Code is being introduced to replace the Income Tax Act, 1961 to ensure that the current tax system is simplified, transparent, modern, reduces legal disputes, and is easy.

-DTC will come into effect from FY 2025-2026.
+DTC is proposed to come into effect from a future financial year once enacted by Parliament.
 In 2009, DTC’s first draft was prepared.
 Since then, feedback has been taken from stakeholders.

 The main reasons for the introduction of the Direct Tax Code are mentioned below: